 Definition.

-“Motion” is a request seeking procedural rather than substantive relief made by a party to a judicial officer.
+“Motion” is a request made by a party to a judicial officer that seeks procedural rather than substantive relief.

 “Oral argument” is an event at which the parties argue their positions in support of, or in opposition to, a motion.

+Copy to the Assigned Judicial Officer.
+When filing a motion, response, or reply, the filing party must provide a copy of the filed document to the assigned judicial officer.

 Rulings on Motions.
 Unless required by the Civil Rules, a judicial officer may rule on a motion without a hearing or oral argument.

 Setting Oral Argument.
 The court may set oral argument if requested by a party, or on the court’s own motion.